Mitchell Tigers come away victorious in double overtime thriller

 Later in the quarter, the Tigers drove into Bulldog territory, but were ultimately stopped by penalties on both of the first half drives that crossed into opponent territory.
 The Tigers turned the ball over on downs twice in the second quarter and went into the locker room down 7-0.

-However, the Tigers were able kick start their play after recovering a Gering fumble on the opening kickoff of the second half, which set up their first points, a touchdown run from Cael Peters.
-Peters finished the night with two total touchdowns.
+The Tigers recovered a Gering fumble on the opening kickoff of the second half, which set up their first points, a touchdown run from Cael Peters.
+Peters finished the night with two touchdowns.

-The turnover battle proved to be one of the major deciding factors of this double overtime thriller.
+The turnover battle proved to be one of the major deciding factors in the Tigers' win.

 “Any time you give the opposing team extra possessions its killer and we gave the ball to them deep in their own territory, and it just seemed to snowball.
 We couldn’t get away from it,” Gering coach Danny O’Boyle said.